Hartsfield-Jackson Atlanta International Airport (ATL)

 A trip to Atlanta is not complete without visiting the Martin Luther King Jr. Historical Site.
 This national historical landmark includes a visitor center and museum, the famous Ebenezer Church, a Gandhi Promenade, the King Center and Dr. King’s birth home and gravesite.
 Leave a half-day to comfortably see the entire MLK historical site.

 BALLPARK CHASERS VACATION?

 Unfortunately, SunTrust Park is the lone Major League ballpark in the area.
 Ballpark Chasers will make SunTrust Park a quick weekend trip in order to catch a Braves games while saving time for the local attractions.
 Another suggestion is seeing Minor League Baseball in the state of Georgia.
-The Gwinnett Braves and Rome Braves are 45 minutes and 80 minutes from SunTrust Park, respectively.
+The Gwinnett Stripers and Rome Braves are 45 minutes and 80 minutes from SunTrust Park, respectively.
 Both ballclubs are Minor League affiliates of the Atlanta Braves.
 A little further out, on the border of Georgia and Tennessee, lays AT&T Field, home of the Chattanooga Lookouts.
 The Lookouts are the Double-A affiliate of the Minnesota Twins.
 Plan a two-hour drive from Atlanta to Chattanooga, Tennessee.
 Lastly, the Class A affiliate of the San Fransico Giants are located in Augusta, Georgia.
 The Augusta Green Jackets are a two-hour drive from Atlanta and home to the brand new SRP Park.

 Last updated by Ballpark Chasers.